 Legal Issues: Again, not everyone is honest and some platforms have been used for money laundering.
 Again, the investor here may lose their money.

-Because of a strong amount of trust involved issues can arise where the investor loses out.
-Doing their due dilligence is going to be required here unless they’re happy to never see their invested money again.
+Due to the large amount of trust involved, issues can arise where the investor loses out.
+Doing research is required here, unless they’re happy to never see their invested money again.